droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 ### Test

-In the [basic tutorial][], we have communicated with `fluent-plugin-droonga` via the protocol adapter built with `expres-droonga`.
+In the [basic tutorial][], we have communicated with the Droonga Engine based on `fluent-plugin-droonga`, via the Protocol Adapter built with `expres-droonga`.
+For plugin development, sending requests directly to the Droonga Engine can be more handy way to debug.
-For plugin development, sending requests directly to `fluent-plugin-droonga` can be more handy way to debug.
 We use `fluent-cat` command for this purpose.

 Doing in this way also help us to understand internal structure of Droonga.